udoprog/musli/README.md

 [^json]: This is strictly not a binary serialization, but it was implemented as a litmus test to ensure that Müsli has the necessary framework features to support it.
 Luckily, the implementation is also quite good!

+[^sqlite_jsonb]: The binary representation SQLite uses for JSON.
+It carries the same data model as JSON, and blobs can be handed straight to SQLite and read back with its `json` functions.

 <br>